bclarkson-code/Tricycle/README.md

 https://github.com/bclarkson-code/Tricycle/assets/57139598/1ed18428-11de-4990-a0f4-12d1310d6898

-Becuase every `Op` in Tricycle needs a derivative, we need to figure out what the derivative of `Einsum` is.
+Because every `Op` in Tricycle needs a derivative, we need to figure out what the derivative of `Einsum` is.
 Thankfully, if you sit down and go through the maths (index notation is really helpful here) you'll find that you can follow these two, really simple rules to differentiate an einsum operation wrt a given input:

 - Swap the indices for the input and output
 - Replace the original input with your current derivative

 For example, the derivative of a transpose works like this: